C Container Collection (CCC)

 Returns

 a pointer to the element that has been inserted or NULL if allocation is required and has failed.
+NULL is also returned if the list has never been formally sorted from sort.h.

 Warning

 If a non-increasing order is desired, return opposite results from the user comparison function.
 If an element is CCC_ORDER_LESSERERS return CCC_ORDER_GREATER and vice versa.
-If elements are equal, return CCC_ORDER_EQUAL.
+If elements are equal, CCC_ORDER_EQUAL.

 ◆ CCC_doubly_linked_list_is_empty()